VicGanoh/VicGanoh/README.md

 - 👋 Hi, I’m Victor Tetteh-Ganoh Ahumah
-- 🌱 An aspiring software engineer with useful knowledge in Java (Spring Boot), HTML, CSS, Bootstrap, Python (Django), and Git
+- 🌱 A software developer with useful knowledge in Java (Spring Boot), HTML, CSS, Bootstrap, Python (Django), and Version Control System.
-- 💞️ I’m looking to collaborate on projects that will help me improve and enhance my learning and career as an upcoming software engineer.
+- 💞️ I’m looking to collaborate on projects that will help me improve and enhance my learning and career as a software developer.
 - 📫 How to reach me at kofiganoh@gmail.com
  <div id="badges">
   <a href="https://www.linkedin.com/in/victor-ahumah-16684519b">